Undulate ray: Biology

 There are few data about biology of this species.
 Using vertebrae as growth markers, maximum lifespan was supposed to be 21–23 years.

 It's an oviparous cartilaginous fish.
 The females lay their eggs from March to September.
+Females lay around 30 eggs per year.
+Sexual maturity is reached at around 9 years of age for females, and 8 years for males.
 Each egg is a leathery black eggcase with horny corners, known by the common name "mermaid's purse" (as are the eggcases of other rays, skates and sharks).
 They usually are 72– 90 mm long and 42– 52 mm wide.
 These "purses" often wash up on beaches after rough weather, although usually they wash up empty, the young ray having already hatched out.

 Diet

 The ray eats small fish, crustaceans, molluscs and other macrobenthos.

 Human interactions

 Like other benthonic species of similar size this ray is caught incidentally or intentionally by commercial fisheries using trawls, gillnets, and line gears.
 It is a common host in public aquariums as fares relatively well.

 Protection

 Because of its late sexual maturity and low rate of population growth, undulate ray is extremely vulnerable to exploitation by fisheries.
 In the north Atlantic, populations have declined severely from the Irish area, and there are no longer records of catches of this species in the English Channel.
 Since 2009 it has been illegal to keep Undulate Rays fished in EU waters due to concerns over the decreasing size of stocks.
 They must be returned unharmed if possible.